 The HON Ignition 2.0 has upped its game with a stretchier mesh for the backrest, giving you more comfort, but the same breathable surface as a standard mesh-backed chair.

-The new mesh, combined with the adjustable lumbar support that moves up and down, makes the HON the top ergonomic office chair under $300.
+The new mesh, combined with the adjustable back support that moves up and down, makes the HON the top ergonomic office chair under $300.
 An added bonus is that they are based in the USA.

 Adjustable Lumbar Support – It moves up and down so you can set it at the right height for your back.